-Use of Single IRBs for Multi-center Clinical Trials
+Use of Single IRBs for Multicenter Clinical Trials

 Using a single IRB (sIRB) for multisite trials can improve the quality and efficiency of multicenter clinical trials.
 Since 2010, CTTI has worked to address barriers to the adoption of sIRB for multicenter clinical trials, developing recommendations, a considerations document, and many other resources for the enterprise.
 In 2014, the National Institutes of Health (NIH) released a draft policy referencing CTTI’s work and recommended the use of sIRBs to increase the efficiency of multicenter clinical trials.
 Then, in 2016, the NIH issued a final policy requiring the use of a sIRB for multicenter NIH-funded clinical trials effective Jan.
 25, 2018.
-In 2017, the final changes to the Common Rule were announced, including a mandate that U.S. institutions involved in cooperative research in the U.S. (with certain exceptions) use an sIRB, effective Jan.
+In 2017, the final changes to the Common Rule were announced, including a mandate that U.S. institutions involved in cooperative research in the U.S. (with certain exceptions) use a sIRB, effective Jan.
 20, 2020.

 CTTI is now exploring further actions that it, the FDA, OHRP, and NIH can take to help the research community adopt sIRB review.
 In November 2017, CTTI held an expert meeting with the goal of identifying remaining gaps in knowledge and potential solutions to implementing a sIRB model.
 There, representatives from academia, government agencies, IRBs, pharmaceutical and device companies, contract research organizations, and patient groups, identified remaining gaps in knowledge and potential solutions to implementing a sIRB model.